 OSHA Did Not Address Vision and Hearing Impairments In Their Regulation

-The Occupational Safety and Health Administration (OSHA) does not specifically talk about vision or hearing impaired forklift operators nor prohibits such individuals from taking the forklift certification course, there are, however, several safety concerns that needs to be tackled, and this is where OSHA are most apprehensive about.
+The Occupational Safety and Health Administration (OSHA) does not specifically talk about vision or hearing-impaired forklift operators nor prohibits such individuals from taking the forklift certification course, there are, however, several safety concerns that need to be tackled, and this is where OSHA are most apprehensive about.

-Since the latest OSHA 1910.178 standard does not have a provision requiring employers to have their workers tested for such impairments, the employer however, has the obligation to check the employees regularly to ensure that they are physically capable.
+Since the latest OSHA 1910.178 standard does not have a provision requiring employers to have their workers tested for such impairments, the employer, however, must check the employees regularly to ensure that they are physically capable.

-If in such cases where forklift operators found to be unfit to operate forklifts due to vision or hearing loss and they are working in tight and high traffic environment where people are moving in and out and when employer has found potential cause for concerns, operators could be assigned outdoors where are there are larger spaces for operation and where they less likely to cause accident.
+If in such cases forklift operators are found to be unfit to operate forklifts due to vision or hearing loss and they are working in tight and high-traffic environments where people are moving in and out and when an employer has found a potential cause for concerns, operators could be assigned outdoors where are there are larger spaces for operation and where they less likely to cause an accident.

 Deaf Persons Can Work as Forklift Operator

-It is important for someone with hearing difficulty who is operating a forklift be able to understand instruction and can follow supervision.
-When that individual has demonstrated high level of safety consciousness and found in the company’s risk assessment that his disability does not present or pose any danger, then there is no reason for the company to bar him from operating forklifts, as long as he has been trained and evaluated regularly as stipulated in OSHA 1910.178(l)(4) provision.
+It is important for someone with hearing difficulty who is operating a forklift to be able to understand instructions and follow supervision.
+When that individual has demonstrated a high level of safety consciousness and found in the company’s risk assessment that his disability does not present or pose any danger, then there is no reason for the company to bar him from operating forklifts, as long as he has been trained and evaluated regularly as stipulated in OSHA 1910.178(l)(4) provision.

 A supplemental solution for him to be a better worker and somehow overcome the condition is to have him wear a hearing aid.

-The company’s internal doctor can make further medical evaluation to determine if the worker can still be suitable to work.
+The company’s internal doctor can make further medical evaluations to determine if the worker can still be suitable to work.

 Visually Impaired Worker Can Be Determined if They Can Drive Forklift Through Physician’s Assessment